-A student may anonymously report an alleged incident of bullying and related misconduct.
+The administration will investigate any allegations of bullying and related misconduct.
 The district will also provide notice to the parent of the alleged victim and the parent of the student alleged to have engaged in bullying.

 If an investigation determines that bullying occurred, the administration will take appropriate disciplinary action and may, in certain circumstances, notify law enforcement.
 Disciplinary or other action may be taken even if the conduct did not rise to the level of bullying.